Of Human Feelings: Recording and production

 In March 1979, Coleman went to RCA Records' New York studio to produce an album with Prime Time by direct-to-disc recording.
-They had mechanical problems with the studio equipment and the recording was rejected.
+They had mechanical problems with the studio equipment, and the recording was rejected.
 The failed session was a project under Phrase Text, Coleman's music publishing company.
 He wanted to set up his own record company with the same name, and chose his old friend Kunle Mwanga as his manager.

-In April, Mwanga arranged another session at CBS Studios in New York City, and Coleman recorded Of Human Feelings there on April 25; the session was originally titled Fashion Faces.
+The next month, Mwanga arranged another session for Coleman, this time at CBS Studios in New York City.
+Recorded under the title Fashion Faces, this April 25, 1979, session resulted in Of Human Feelings.
 Jackson did not record with the band; instead, Calvin Weston was hired in his place to play simultaneously with Denardo Coleman.
 They recorded all the album's songs on the first take without any equipment problems.

 The album's recording session was captured using a Sony PCM-1600 two-track digital recorder, a rare item at the time.
 According to journalist Howard Mandel, the passages played by the band sounded neither very soft or loud on the album, because it had been mixed with a middle-frequency range and compressed dynamics.
 Because of the equipment used, Coleman did not embellish the album with added effects and avoided overdubbing, multi-tracking, and remixing.
 According to him, Of Human Feelings was the first jazz album to be digitally recorded in the United States.